danialafjeh/Project-7-E-Commerce-API/README.md

 ```

 The project is designed around relational database principles and uses efficient model relationships for all business entities.
+Configure your PostgreSQL credentials inside your environment variables or settings.py file and then migrate.
 ---

 # 🎉 Main Features Summary